-The traditional pumpkin pie is still the best (1959)
+Carnation’s famous pumpkin pie: The traditional pumpkin pie is still the best (1959)

 Pumpkin pie remains a seasonal dessert, even though few of us make it with fresh pumpkin any more, and the canned product is available the year around.
 Somehow we associate it with harvest time, November and Thanksgiving.
-Somehow it tastes best at this season!
+Somehow it tastes best in this season!

 No cook has ever been able to improve upon the taste of pumpkin pie as made in the traditional way.
 Many have tried.
-I’ve tasted pumpkin pie with orange or lemon or wine in it, with mincemeat or pecans, with pineapple or applesauce, and somehow my reaction is this: Why don’t we let a perfect pie just be itself?

 Even the chiffon and frozen versions aren’t as good as good old pumpkin custard pie, the kind great-grandma, grandma, and ma made, the Thanksgiving dessert that is a favorite and best of all!